sleeptoken/zettelkasten/Cheese ctf.md

 > Try to open images in new tabs and see if directory listing works - try going to a upper directory
 > sometimes directory listing reveals sensitive information, including version disclosure [[Bug Bounty]]
-### username enum
+### Username enum

-you can run burp intruder and try brute forcing the username using this wordlists [[and we find that we get a `302` code for a particular username we can login with that username and a random password
+- you can run burp intruder and try brute forcing the username using this wordlists [[SQL injection]] and we find that we get a `302` code for a particular username
+- we can login with that username and a random password

+we could have also used dirsearch and it would have showed us the hidden `messages.html` directly

+the url reads -> `cheese.thm/secret-script/php?file=php://filter/resource=/etc/passwd`
+- appending `/etc/passwd` does confirm directory traversal
+### LFI 2 RCE - PHP Filter

+since the URL shows php filter in it, we can try this attack using the [python tool](https://github.com/synacktiv/php_filter_chain_generator))

 ### References
 [TryHackMe | Cyber Security Training](https://tryhackme.com/room/cheesectfv10)